antaldaniel/dataandlyrics/content/post/2023-02-02_innerglow/index.md

 It wasn’t easy to pick a band name.
 We wanted the name to be short and it turned out that *Innerglow* was available, so we decided that it doesn't only fit our music but it also can inspire us in the future.
 The name includes a lot, while being short.
 I think now we like it even more than we did in the beginning, we find more meaning in it.

+{{< spoiler text="Listen Local Bulgaria" >}}
+Musicautor and the Open Music Europe consortium starts a new service called [Listen Local Bulgaria](https://bulgaria.listen-local.net/).
+We want to make sure that Bulgarian music will more easily find audience on global platforms, festivals, and create higher revenues for its creators.
+{{< /spoiler >}}

 **And who are your band members?**

 Peter Zhelev is our guitar player and Matey Hristoskov is our drummer.
 First, we also had a bassist, but we had to remain a trio.
 Since then, we use backing tracks for our bass and the three of us play live.
 It was a necessary solution, although we do miss having a live bass.
 However, having three people has a lot of advantages.
 Sometimes it’s easier and faster to work with fewer people, and the three of us now are 100% involved and passionate about this band, which is more important than having more members.